Kon Kan: Vida!... (1993)

+2013 reformation, Lost 80's Live 2022 tour and 2023–2024 live tour

-In June 2013, Barry Harris and Kevin Wynne reunited as Kon Kan.
+In June 2013, Barry Harris and Kevin Wynne briefly reunited as Kon Kan, but went their separate ways again in the spring of 2014.

-On 25 March 2014, Harris announced on Kon Kan's Facebook Page that they were to begin writing and producing a new Kon Kan song with Rachid Wehbi.

-On 16 May 2022, Harris posted a letter to Kon Kan's Facebook Page to announce that he will not be performing as part of the band for the Lost 80's Live U.S. tour, and that he allowed Wynne to use the Kon Kan name for the said tour.
+On 16 May 2022, Harris posted a letter to Kon Kan's Facebook Page to announce that he will not be performing as part of the band for the Lost 80's Live 2022 U.S. tour, and that he allowed Wynne to use the Kon Kan name for the said 2022 tour.
 He also said that there will not be any new Kon Kan music.
-Also performing as part of the band is Sandy Horne of Spoons.
+Also performing as part of the band was Sandy Horne of Spoons.

+On 21 October 2023, Harris announced on Kon Kan's Facebook Page the new Kon Kan 2023–2024 live touring band featuring himself (vocals, keyboards, guitar) with new band members Kimberley Wetmore (vocals), Christian McFadden (vocals, bass, keyboards), Adam Weatherup (guitar), and Tim Fleming (drums, percussion).